Noninfectious anterior uveitis:

 In the United States alone, noninfectious anterior uveitis affects about 150,000 patients annually.
 Patients with recurrent episodes often develop cataracts, while severe cases may lead to glaucoma and retinal dysfunction.

-In the second quarter of 2016, we announced positive data from our Phase II clinical trial of ADX-102 ophthalmic solution and started enrollment for Phase 3 in patients with noninfectious anterior uveitis.
+We announced positive data from our Phase 2 clinical trial of ADX-102 ophthalmic solution and started enrollment for Phase 3 in patients with noninfectious anterior uveitis.
 ADX-102 reduced cell count in a manner comparable to standard-of-care topical corticosteroids, which are effective but toxic, leading to glaucoma and cataracts in many patients.